-Abuse of dominance is one of the foundational provisions of Canadian competition law under the Competition Act (Act),2 alongside cartels, mergers, vertical distribution practices and misleading advertising.
+Abuse of dominance is one of the foundational provisions of Canadian competition law under the Competition Act (the Act),2 alongside cartels, mergers, vertical distribution practices and misleading advertising.
 Originally a criminal provision, abuse of dominance has been an administratively reviewable civil matter since 1986.
-However, it was significantly strengthened by 2009 amendments that introduced the potential for large administrative monetary penalties (AMPs).3 Combined with increased enforcement by the Canadian Competition Bureau (the Bureau), abuse of dominance has taken on a higher level of practical importance and potential risk for firms active in the Canadian marketplace.
+It was significantly strengthened by the 2009 amendments that introduced the potential for large administrative monetary penalties (AMPs).3 Combined with increased enforcement by the Canadian Competition Bureau (the Bureau), abuse of dominance has taken on a higher level of practical importance and potential risk for firms active in the Canadian marketplace.

 The abuse of dominance provisions are set out in Sections 78 and 79 of the Act.
-In basic terms, an abuse of dominance in Canada requires a finding by the Canadian Competition Tribunal (the Tribunal) that one or more persons who substantially or completely control a class or species of business in Canada have engaged or are engaging in a practice of anticompetitive acts, with the actual or likely effect of substantially lessening or preventing competition in a market.
+In basic terms, an abuse of dominance in Canada requires a finding by the Competition Tribunal (the Tribunal) that one or more dominant firms have engaged or are engaging in anticompetitive conduct, with the actual or likely effect of substantially lessening or preventing competition in a market.
 Where an abuse of dominance is established, the Tribunal can prohibit the practice, require another action to be taken or impose AMPs.

-To provide guidance in this area, the Bureau has issued Enforcement Guidelines (the Guidelines)4 describing its approach to the interpretation of the statutory provisions in light of case law.
-The Guidelines were last updated in March 2019, and explicitly supersede policy statements and several earlier guidelines, including the prior 2001 and 2012 versions of the Guidelines, as well as detailed enforcement guidelines on predatory pricing,5 guidelines specific to the telecommunications and grocery sectors, and draft guidelines specific to the airline industry.6
+To provide guidance in this area, the Bureau has issued the Abuse of Dominance Enforcement Guidelines (the Guidelines),4 describing its approach to the interpretation of the statutory provisions in light of case law.
+The Guidelines, last updated in March 2019, explicitly supersede policy statements and several earlier guidelines, including the prior 2001 and 2012 versions of the Guidelines, as well as detailed enforcement guidelines on predatory pricing,5 guidelines specific to the telecommunications and grocery sectors, and draft guidelines specific to the airline industry.6

 The Guidelines do not have the force of law and are not binding on the Tribunal, Canadian courts or even the Bureau.7 The Guidelines also emphasise that the Bureau's enforcement approach will 'depend on the particular circumstances of the matter in question', and on the discretion of the Tribunal and Canadian courts in contested cases.8 In practice, abuse of dominance in Canada turns significantly on fact-specific analysis and risk assessment.
 Firms that are likely to be, or to become, dominant may be subject to a higher level of potential scrutiny and exposure of their business activities if they do not adapt accordingly.